The Best Air Fryer Chicken Drumsticks

 The drumstick is a dark meat portion of the chicken that is connected to the thigh.
 It’s usually sold bone-in and skin-on.
 They have tons of flavor and are relatively inexpensive!

 Absolutely!
 I’ve found the air fryer is one of the best ways to cook chicken, including starting from raw.
-It’s great for reheating chicken too, but it’s easy to completely cook chicken in the air fryer.
+It’s great for reheating chicken too.

 I love using my air fryer for crispy “fried” food, without the extra added calories of oil.
 Try: